roytang/blog/content/quotes/tic.md

 ### 756

-<hunter> may nagpost kasi sa facebook ko tapos naexcite din ako then nadisappoint
+&lt;hunter&gt; may nagpost kasi sa facebook ko tapos naexcite din ako then nadisappoint

-<hunter> and i was like, i must share this feeling
+&lt;hunter&gt; and i was like, i must share this feeling

 ---